This post was originally published on May 17th, 2018. Updated for April 12th, 2022.

 Primary concerns: college, entering the workforce, social issues

-These children and teens are true “digital natives,” who don’t remember a time before social media or mobile phones.
+Those considered part of Gen Z are true “digital natives,” who don’t remember a time before social media or mobile phones.
 As a result, they spend an average of 10 hours a day on their phone or tablet and watch TV less than half as much as their Boomer grandparents.

 Generation Z is sometimes called “The Founders” because they are innovative and passionate.
 Several notable members have already launched successful websites, apps and businesses to address topics they care about.
 Their prowess at social media has also given this generation a large platform to organize social movements, examples being the #NeverAgain movement in response to mass shootings at schools and the #MeToo movement, in response to sexual harassment.

 Members of Gen Z are coming of age in a workplace that’s been transformed by Millennials.
 They seem unlikely to revert back to the traditional roles and values held by Baby Boomers.
 How and when they settle down and raise families remains to be seen.

 How to Reach Generation Z